-- (a) delivered by an established employee or agent of the aircraft operator; - (b) covered by valid documentation that has been checked for inconsistencies and fully describes the contents of the consignment; - (c) covered by a valid consignment security declaration; - (d) checked to establish that there is no evidence of tampering with the consignment; - (e) kept secure until delivered into the aircraft operator's charge; and - (f) subjected to the appropriate level of security screening.

-(5) An aircraft operator shall make available to the authority, a report of any incident where an airway bill or equivalent document did not provide an accurate record of the goods being offered for air transport.

-(6) An aircraft operator shall require a regulated agent to comply with the International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air, Doc.
-9284.
-(7) Appropriate security controls referred to in this regulation shall be as prescribed by the authority from time to time.

-(8) An aircraft operator shall-

-- (a) not transport the baggage of passengers who are not on board the aircraft unless the baggage is identified as unaccompanied and subjected to additional screening; or - (b) transport items of hold baggage which have been individually identified as accompanied or unaccompanied, screened to the appropriate standard and accepted for carriage on that aircraft and ensure that such baggage is recorded as meeting the criteria under regulation 44 and procedures for authorisation for carriage on that flight.

-(9) An aircraft operator shall ensure that enhanced security measures are applied to high risk cargo and mail to appropriately mitigate the threats associated with it.
+- (c) covered by a valid consignment security declaration; - (d) checked to establish that there is no evidence of tampering with the consignment; - (e) kept secure until delivered into the aircraft operator's charge; and - (f) subjected to the appropriate level of security screening. - (5) An aircraft operator shall make available to the authority, a report of any incident where an airway bill or equivalent document did not provide an accurate record of the goods being offered for air transport. - (6) An aircraft operator shall require a regulated agent to comply with International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air Doc.
+9284. - (7) Appropriate security controls referred to in this regulation shall be as prescribed by the authority from time to time. - (8) An aircraft operator shall- - (a) not transport the baggage of passengers who are not on board the aircraft unless the baggage is identified as unaccompanied and subjected to additional screening; or - (b) transport items of hold baggage which have been individually identified as accompanied or unaccompanied, screened to the appropriate standard and accepted for carriage on that aircraft and ensure that such baggage is recorded as meeting the criteria under subregulation (1) and procedures for authorisation for carriage of hold baggage on that flight. - (9) An aircraft operator shall ensure that enhanced security measures are applied to high risk cargo and mail to appropriately mitigate the threats associated with it.